ilanschnell/bitarray/examples/represent.md

 --------------------------

-As four bits of a bitarray may be represented by a hexadecimal digit, we can represent bitarrays (whos length is a multiple of 4) as a hexadecimal
+As four bits of a bitarray may be represented by a hexadecimal digit, we can represent bitarrays (whose length is a multiple of 4) as a hexadecimal
 string:

     >>> from bitarray.util import ba2hex, hex2ba